Trung Luu: Early life

-Trung arrived in Australia as a refugee in the late 1970s from Vietnam after the fall of Saigon and is married with five young children.
+Luu arrived in Australia as a refugee in the late 1970s from Vietnam after the fall of Saigon and is married with five young children.

-Before Parliament

-He served for 28 years with Victoria Police and championed bridging the gap between the Vietnamese Community and Victoria Police where he presented the Victoria Police Multicultural Media award in 2010.
+Luu served for 28 years with Victoria Police and championed bridging the gap between the Vietnamese Community and Victoria Police where he presented the Victoria Police Multicultural Media award in 2010.
 Trung has also completed a Graduate Diploma in Public Safety and Forensic Investigation.

-Trung also served for 19 years with the Australian Army Reserve.
+Luu also served for 19 years with the Australian Army Reserve.
 In 2016 he presented with the Junior Non-Commissioner Reserve TASMAN Scheme award for leadership, dedication, and commitment, and the honour of representing ADF in a bilateral exchange program with NZDF.

-In 2019 Bushfire Assists Trung led a team of mobile units in the Alpine area, northwest of Victoria, assisting local authorities and evacuating residents from the fire fronts.
+In 2019 bushfire assists, Luu led a team of mobile units in the Alpine area, northwest of Victoria, assisting local authorities and evacuating residents from the fire fronts.

-Political Life
+Political life

-2018 State Election

-Trung contested the seat of St Albans in the 2018 State election where he was unsuccessful.
+Luu contested the seat of St Albans at the November 2018 state election where he was unsuccessful.

-2020 Council Election

-Trung contested the Brimbank Council election and was elected as a councillor.
+In October 2020, he contested the Harvester ward of the Brimbank City Council at the council election and was elected as a councillor in November.

-2022 State Election

-Trung was preselected by the Liberal Party for the Western Metropolitan Region for the second spot on their electoral ticket.
-He was successfully elected to Parliament at the 2022 Victorian state election.
+Luu was preselected by the Liberal Party for the Western Metropolitan Region for the second spot on their electoral ticket for the 2022 state election.
+He was successfully elected to Parliament at the state election in November 2022.

-Trung was elevated to shadow Parliamentary secretary for Multicultural Affairs in John Pesutto's shadow cabinet in December.
+Shortly after election, Luu was immediately elevated to shadow Parliamentary secretary for Multicultural Affairs in John Pesutto's shadow cabinet in December.
+He also resigned his position as councillor of Brimbank City Council.